AshWReaper/Python-NASA-OSDR-Planet-Hunter/README.md

 Planet Hunter queries NASA's exoplanet database using their TAP API, applies configurable filters to identify Earth-like candidates, and prints matches to the terminal.
 It’s designed to be containerized and deployed to a Raspberry Pi cluster running K3s.

 ## 🧪 Features
+- Queries NASA's Exoplanet Archive using ADQL
 - Full dataset scan of confirmed exoplanets
+- Filters for Earth-like planets based on modular criteria
 - Modular, configurable filters (radius, orbital period, equilibrium temp, star temp, radius)
 - Partial match logic to broaden discovery scope
 - Built-in retry + timeout logic for robust requests
 - Docker + Kubernetes ready
+- Logs discovered candidates into timestamped files
+- Can be run as a Kubernetes Job or CronJob
+- Fully containerized via Docker

 ## 🧰 Requirements
 - Python 3.7+